callstack/linaria/README.md

 yarn add linaria
 ```

-Adjust the preset entry in your <code>.babelrc</code> file to look like:
+Adjust the preset entry in your `.babelrc` file to look like:

 ```json
 {